caltechlibrary/newt/improving_the_type_dsl.md

 ## Proposed Solution

-If I adopt GitHub YAML issue template syntax[^53] (abbr: GHYTS) I gain the advantage of our staff already being familiar with the GHYTS DSL.
-GHYTS appears sufficient to render both SQL models and HTML 5 forms.
-Adding the SQL support is a matter of mapping GHYTS input types to both general purpose HTML and their respective SQL data types.
+If I adopt GitHub YAML issue template syntax[^53] (abbr: GHYITS) I gain the advantage of our staff already being familiar with the GHYITS DSL.
+GHYITS appears sufficient to render both SQL models and HTML 5 forms.
+Adding the SQL support is a matter of mapping GHYITS input types to both general purpose HTML and their respective SQL data types.

-There is room for further enhancement without breaking GHYTS.
+There is room for further enhancement without breaking GHYITS.
 Libraries, archives and museums work with structured metadata.
 The metadata attributes often conform to a known data type.
 This is particularly true of identifiers (e.g. ORCID, DOI, ROR, arXiv).
 Using the existing GitHub YAML issue template syntax I could support a wider diversity of types through the value associated in the type attribute of the input element.

-This would require replacing original prototype DSL defined in a Go struct found in [type_dsl.go](type_dsl.go) with a new series of struct that map out GHYTS.
+This would require replacing original prototype DSL defined in a Go struct found in [type_dsl.go](type_dsl.go) with a new series of struct that map out GHYITS.
 The current[^54] prototype's ModelDSL struct is minimal.
 If I enhance the ModelDSL struct to match the syntax described in the GitHub YAML issue schema documentation then I should be able to support the GitHub YAML syntax with minimal modifications to the rest of the Newt router.
 I can also improve the code generation ability with this simpler structure for mapping data and representations.

 ### Advantages of adopting a common syntax